I’ve been there.

 - Is your cookie recipe a complete flop?

 After years of baking cookies– and writing a cookie cookbook— I know exactly what a failed batch of over-spread cookies is like.
 It’s frustrating, unappetizing, and a waste of money.

 Let me help.

 I’m sharing my 10 guaranteed tips to prevent flat cookies.
-Just in time for Christmas!

 10 Guaranteed Tips for Thicker Cookies

 - Chill the cookie dough.
 Not all cookie dough requires the chilling step– and I normally determine that by how the cookie dough looks and feels.
 If the cookie dough is particularly sticky, wet, or greasy, chilling is in its best interest.
 And yours!
 Chilling cookie dough helps prevent spreading.
 The colder the dough, the less the cookies will over-spread into greasy puddles.
 You’ll have thicker, sturdier, and more solid cookies.
 Whenever I make cookies, I plan ahead and chill the cookie dough overnight.
 After chilling, let your cookie dough sit at room temperature for about 10 minutes (or more, depending on how long the dough has chilled) before rolling into balls and baking.
 Your cookie dough may be a solid rock, so letting it slightly loosen up helps.